FHA vs. Conventional Mortgage Loan: Weighing Your Options

 2. Easier approval than conventional loans.

 It's generally easier to get approved for an FHA loan, as compared to a conventional mortgage.
-This is especially true in 2011.
-If you put down less than 20% on your loan, you'll be required to have private mortgage insurance or PMI.
+This is especially true in 2017.
+If you put down less than 20% on your loan, you'll be required to have private mortgage insurance or PMI (as explained here).
 With a conventional mortgage, the insurance comes from a private company -- not from the federal government, as with FHA loans.
 These insurance providers took huge losses during the foreclosure crisis that began in 2008 (and is still ongoing).
 As a result, PMI companies are fairly strict about the loans they will approve.